Online posts reveal suspected gunman spent months planning racist attack at a Buffalo supermarket

 Here are the latest developments:

-- Suspect visited supermarket day before attack: Buffalo Police Commissioner Joseph Gramaglia said the suspect was at the Tops Friendly Market the day prior to the shooting "doing reconnaissance."
+• Suspect visited supermarket day before attack: Gendron was at the Tops Friendly Market on Friday, the day before the shooting, "doing reconnaissance," Buffalo Police Commissioner Joseph Gramaglia said.
 He was also there in early March, Gramaglia said.

+• Manager says she told Gendron to leave the day before attack: An operations manager at the market told ABC News that she saw him at the store on Friday evening and told him to leave because it looked like he was bothering customers.
+Gendron, sitting on a bench outside the store wearing the camouflage he would wear Saturday, left without an argument, Shonnell Harris Teague told ABC.
+Teague's brother, the Rev. Tim Newkirk, told The Buffalo News that Gendron was "posing as a beggar," and Teague told him he couldn't panhandle there.

 Racist beliefs shared in rant allegedly from suspect